iquestcon/fdomains/README.md

 ### DESCRIPTION

 **fdomains**
-is a small script that will search and return all the fuzzy domain name matches that are registered.
+is a utility that will search and return all registered fuzzy matched domain names.

 When run without any options
 **fdomains**
 will print all matches for each
 *domain*
-name passed to
+to
 *stdout*.
 The output will also be saved to a file which will be updated on each run with the complete list of matches.